build-week-apis/ill-serve-soup/README.md

 URL: /api/users/login

-Form will need `username` and `password`.
+Form will need `email` and `password`.
 If posted correctly, should get a response of:

 ```